Cascade Layers

 Responsibilities

-for global resets and normalization. - Use
+- Use the base layer for global resets and normalization.

-for brand-specific defaults. - Other layers are automatically generated based on your syntax and configuration.
+- Other layers are automatically generated based on your syntax and configuration.

 - Create base styles via CSS files and packages instead of defining a lot of